nirdeshkumar02/Ansible-Learning/README.md

 Ref - nexus.sh file is consider for creating playbook-4.yaml to deploy nexus using ansible Ref - Ansible-Learning/playbook-4.yaml

+## Automate Docker Deployment with Ansible
+1. Create a server with amazon linux and do ssh configuration
+2. Write Ansible Playbook
+    - Download Docker and Docker-Compose
+    - Start Docker Container to Run Applications

+Ref - nexus.sh file is consider for creating playbook-4.yaml to deploy nexus using ansible Ref - Ansible-Learning/playbook-4.yaml

 #### ansible.cfg file can be helpful in multiple projects where you can define your default behaviour to use by ansible.